scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 --------------------
 ..
 First author: Ciclope

-Apogee: the point at which a corpus is furthest from earth Degrees of freedom: maximum number of independent values in an equation Flight Trajectory: the 3-dimensional path, over time, of the rocket during its flight Launch Rail: Guidance for the rocket to accelerate to a stable flight speed Powered Flight: phase of the flight where the motor is active Free Flight: phase of the flight where the motor is inactive and no other component but its inertia is influencing the rocket's trajectory Standard Atmosphere: Average pressure, temperature, and air density for various altitudes
+Apogee: the point at which a corpus is furthest from earth;
+Degrees of freedom: maximum number of independent values in an equation;
+Flight Trajectory: the 3-dimensional path, over time, of the rocket during its flight;
+Launch Rail: Guidance for the rocket to accelerate to a stable flight speed;
+Powered Flight: phase of the flight where the motor is active;
+Free Flight: phase of the flight where the motor is inactive and no other component but its inertia is influencing the rocket's trajectory;
+Standard Atmosphere: Average pressure, temperature, and air density for various altitudes;
-Nozzle: part of the rocket’s engine that accelerate the exhaust gases Static hot-fire test: Test to measure the integrity of the motor and determine its thrust curve Thrust Curve: Thrust overtime of a motor
+Nozzle: part of the rocket’s engine that accelerate the exhaust gases;
+Static hot-fire test: Test to measure the integrity of the motor and determine its thrust curve;
+Thrust Curve: Thrust overtime of a motor;
-Static Margin: Is a non-dimensional distance to analyze the stability
+Static Margin: Is a non-dimensional distance to analyze the stability;
-Nosecone: The forwardmost section of a rocket-shaped conically for aerodynamics
+Nosecone: The forwardmost section of a rocket-shaped conically for aerodynamics;
-Fin: flattened append of the rocket providing stability during flight, keeping it in the flight trajectory
+Fin: flattened append of the rocket providing stability during flight, keeping it in the flight trajectory;

 Flight Model